LispCookbook/cl-cookbook/scripting.md

 > Cannot save core with multiple threads running.

-So we must run the command from a simple SBCL repl.
+We must run the command from a simple SBCL repl, from the terminal.

 I suppose your project has Quicklisp dependencies.
 You must then: